wikimedia/wikimediafoundation-org/README.md

 then run `composer update wikimedia/shiro-wordpress-theme` to update the lockfile.

-If doing this overwrites a local checkout of the theme repo, follow the steps in [Developing themes](#developing-themes), above, to reset your local environment to a real git checkout of the repository.
+If doing this overwrites a local checkout of the theme repo, follow the steps in [Developing themes](#developing-themes), above, to reset your local environment t

-## Setup

-The theme uses node & npm for dependency management and asset build pipeline.
-The `engines` field in `themes/shiro/package.json` defines the correct versions of node and npm, and will cause `npm install` to fail if those versions are not in use.

-If you're [using nvm](https://github.com/nvm-sh/nvm#installing-and-updating), running `nvm use` from the theme directory will automatically set (and install if necessary) the correct version of node, which will *usually* include the correct version of npm.

 ## Updating Localization